SHOP • DONATE • VOLUNTEER

 We accept donations of small furniture, household goods, books, toys, collectibles, clothing, and accessories.
 The sale of these items benefits Heartland Humane Shelter & Care and keeps useful goods out of landfills.
 Drive around to the alley behind the shop (access from Adams Ave) to drop off donations at the double doors.
 See our full list: Acceptable Donations

 Our thrift store is staffed by volunteers and is a great way to contribute to Heartland Humane.
-We need your help: Apply to be a volunteer.
+We need your help:

 By Alex Vigen